NICMx/Jool/doc/usr/en/index.md

 1. Kernel panic due to [incorrect namespace API handling](https://github.com/NICMx/NAT64/pull/185#issuecomment-155875381).
 2. Fixed [compilation for kernels 4.1 and above](https://github.com/NICMx/NAT64/pull/185).
 3. The userspace applications [used to return success after errors found by the module](https://github.com/NICMx/NAT64/issues/184).

-The second bug also affects Jool 3.3, so 3.3.6 has also been released.

 ### 2015-11-04